 Cover Structure Choices

 Couples can choose different cover amounts, premium structures (stepped vs level), and cover types for each partner.
-The higher earner may need more income protection, while the lower earner may prioritise term life.
-Tailoring each policy to the individual's role in the household gets better value.
+The higher earner may need more income protection while the lower earner may prioritise term life.
+Tailoring each policy to the individual's role in the household achieves better value overall.

 📋